Skip to content

 Our approach

 A technology executive with twenty years of experience in the Silicon Valley ecosystem accepted an offer to lead the European operations of a Spanish artificial intelligence startup that had closed a Series B funding round of €30 million.
-The relocation to Barcelona was imminent — the signed contract set a start date in six weeks — but the tax and compensation structure was undefined.
+The company was expanding rapidly and needed experienced operational leadership to consolidate its Barcelona office and manage its growing pan-European team.

 The first step was eligibility analysis.
-We confirmed that the executive met all requirements: no tax residency in Spain in the prior ten years, the relocation was driven by an employment contract with a Spanish entity, and the role did not imply a meaningful prior presence on Spanish territory.
+BMC confirmed that the executive met all requirements under Article 93 LIRPF: no Spanish tax residency during the five years prior to relocation (Art.
+93.1.a, as amended by Law 28/2022), a move driven by an employment contract with a Spanish entity, and a role that did not imply a meaningful pre-existing presence on Spanish territory.

 Results